Skip to main content

 • Answers a phone call or live mic session

-• Stays inside voice latency budgets — Synap’s fast mode is sub-100ms P95
+• Stays inside voice latency budgets: Synap’s fast mode is built for the latency-critical retrieval path

 • Records and ingests every turn for next time